panosstav/NavalEngineering/DGsFuelOilConsumption/README.md

 ## Files

 The repository contains:
-- The Minitab files, which the correlation of parameters governing the operation of the diesel generators of a large containership belonging to a Greek shipping company
+- The Minitab files, which showcase the correlation of parameters governing the operation of the diesel generators of a large containership belonging to a Greek shipping company
 - The MATLAB code snippets used in the diploma thesis

 The diploma thesis URL is the following link: [Link](https://dspace.lib.ntua.gr/xmlui/handle/123456789/58117)